bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 ## Submission format

-There are two possible ways to submit this project to Canvas.
-Lambda Staff will let you know which one to use:

-1. Submitting a pull request to merge `<firstName-lastName>` branch into `main`.
-2. Setting up your fork on Github to submit via Codegrade, pushing commits to your `<firstName-lastName>` branch.
+Set up your fork on Github to [submit via Codegrade](https://www.notion.so/lambdaschool/Submitting-an-assignment-via-Code-Grade-A-Step-by-Step-Walkthrough-07bd65f5f8364e709ecb5064735ce374), pushing commits to your `<firstName-lastName>` branch.

+Your code will be reviewed over the next few days.
+Read [these instructions](https://www.notion.so/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a) to learn how to view feedback in CodeGrade.

 ## Interview Questions